ARM-software/workload-automation/doc/source/configuration.rst

 .. confval:: WA_EXTENSION_PATHS

-   By default, WA will look for extensions in its own package and in subdirectories under ``WA_USER_DIRECTORY``.
-This environment variable can be used specify a colon-separated list of additional locations WA should use to look for extensions.
+   By default, WA will look for plugins in its own package and in subdirectories under ``WA_USER_DIRECTORY``.
+This environment variable can be used specify a colon-separated list of additional locations WA should use to look for plugins.